caltechlibrary/dataset/docs/datasetd.md

 This would display the start up message and log output of the service.

-In another shell session I could then use cURL to list the keys and read a record.
+In another shell session I could then use curl to list the keys and read a record.
 In this example I assume that "waffles" is a JSON document in dataset collection "recipes.ds".